-The station's design consists of a number of security zones including publicly accessible entrances and car parking, and secure workspaces and delivery areas.
-The design enables security to be located in the most effective locations, while ensuring normal functions of the station.
+The station’s design consists of a number of security zones including publicly accessible entrances and car parking, and secure workspaces and delivery areas.
+The design enables security to be located in the most effective locations while ensuring the normal functions of the station.

 Facilities at Astana rail station